code-and-effect/codeandeffect.com/consulting/coach-and-grow.md

   likely faced many of the same challenges that you have or will.
 We take the same concepts and processes that we have learned in our twelve years of experience and apply them to your business to help you overcome your challenges.
-meta_description: Coach and Grow is a structured consulting and coaching engagement that provides the tactics, tools, and accountability to overcome challenges.
+description: Coach and Grow is a structured consulting and coaching engagement that provides the tactics, tools, and accountability to overcome challenges.
 ---
 ## What is Coach and Grow?